 ).
 This was broadcast on the BBC's World News Channel and the BBC

 unwittingly exposed massive corporate irresponsibility to millions of its global viewers.
+It also exposed the BBC's servility to corporations and their shared assumptions.

 The Pentagon Papers and the US Supreme Court Decision